Will my course content display in the Blackboard app?

 Announcements are an Original Course View feature.
 Announcements aren't available on the app for the Ultra Course View.

 Learning modules have partial functionality in the mobile apps for both Ultra and Original courses.
-Users can't see the module table of contents like they can in a web browser.
+Users can't see the module table of contents like they can in a desktop web browser.
 Contents are listed similar to a content folder.

 In Ultra courses, note these behaviors in learning modules:

 - The apps don't show items that are visible to users before they have access.
-When you access your course on a web browser, a learning module item might be visible but not available due to adaptive release rules.
+When you access your course on a desktop web browser, a learning module item might be visible but not available due to adaptive release rules.
 On the mobile apps, the item won't display until it is available.

 - Forced sequence items viewed in the mobile apps don't fulfill conditional requirements.
-You must access your course on a web browser for forced sequence items to fulfill conditional requirements.
+You must access your course on a desktop web browser for forced sequence items to fulfill conditional requirements.
 We are planning to improve the support for this aspect of learning modules in summer 2019*.

 The Due Dates page in Blackboard's base navigation is unique to the app.
 It aggregates due dates from tests and assignments across all of a student's courses.
+The app also shows due dates within each individual course.

 - Discussion Forums